caffeine-overload/anti_prop/README.md

      1.2.1 The protests are a fringe youth movement with no support from the general public

-     1.2.2 The majority of the public in Hong Kong is pro-Beijing
+     1.2.2 The majority of the public in Hong Kong is pro-Beijing/pro-police

      1.2.3 The protests were sparked by economic factors, jealousy of China, or a combination of the two, for example: "Rich kids angry at a declining HK economy"

      1.2.4 Any variation of "spoilt rich kids" used in describing the protestors or the motivations of the protests

      1.2.5 Claiming that the protests are motivated by racism/hatred of mainland Chinese people

+     1.2.6 Claiming that the majority of the public does not support the 5 demands

+     1.2.7 Claiming that the majority of the public consider the protestors domestic terrorists

- 1.3 Claiming to be a native Hong Konger, then using this claim to try to legitimise misleading or untrue facts or to present an opinion that would be unpopular in Hong Kong as a majority opinion.
-Examples detailed in section 1.2
+ 1.3 Claiming to be a native Hong Konger, then using this claim to try to legitimise misleading or untrue facts or to present an opinion that would be unpopular in Hong Kong as a majority opinion ([HK Pori](https://www.pori.hk/) can be used as an indication of public sentiment).
+Examples detailed in section 1.2.

  1.4 Spreading disinformation about the terror attacks committed by gangs and raptors: